Public M&As, Hostile Takeovers and Shareholder Activism

 At the turn of the millennium, legislation and regulatory reforms brought about a dramatic change in that reality for some Latin American countries.
 In 2008 and 2009, for example, propelled by the Stock Market Law of 2006, the Mexican National Banking and Securities Commission (CNBV) undertook a process of internal and regulatory restructuring that, together with new legislation, made the Mexican securities market more accessible, attractive and transparent, overcoming the crisis it faced in the 1990s.
-On 23 August 2015, the market value of the Mexican stock market hit US$478.8 billion, exceeding the Brazilian stock market, which traded $471.6 billion on that day.
+On 23 August 2015, the market value of the Mexican stock market hit US$478.8 billion, exceeding the Brazilian stock market, which traded US$471.6 billion on that day.

 Nonetheless, most stock markets in Latin American countries are still developing and suffer from lack of depth and poor liquidity.
 The development of the equity capital markets in these countries would not only be relevant to foster the local economy, but could also represent a significant increase in M&A transactions involving public companies.

-This article discusses three key components of public company activity, namely (1) IPOs and dual listings, (2) hostile takeovers and (3) shareholder activism, with the hope of providing some insight as to the current state of affairs in Latin America and expected trends for the near future.
-This article will heavily focus on Brazil, as one of the few markets in the region with sufficient depth and liquidity to offer critical mass of actual examples and dynamics on these issues.
+This chapter discusses three key components of public company activity, namely (1) IPOs and dual listings, (2) hostile takeovers and (3) shareholder activism, with the hope of providing some insight as to the current state of affairs in Latin America and expected trends for the near future.
+This chapter will heavily focus on Brazil, as one of the few markets in the region with sufficient depth and liquidity to offer critical mass of actual examples and dynamics on these issues.